empierre/MyDomoAtHome/README.md

 ### config.json

   It works in a "key":"value" mode.
-Basic value is:
+Basic values are:

     {
       "app_name": "MyDomoAtHome",